-All sport club presidents are expected to serve on at least one sub-committee.
+All sport club presidents are eligible for assignment to serve on at least one sub-committee.
 When possible, the sport club office will take into consideration certain factors prior to committee assignment including but not limited to: officer seniority, committee preference, availability, desire to serve, skill/area of expertise pertaining to the committee, etc. Appointment to a committee is not guaranteed for all sport club presidents.
 It is expected that committee assignments will involve approximately 10-15 hours of service over the course of the academic year, depending on need and the scope of the activities undertaken by the committee.
 Committee appointments will be done near the beginning of the academic year.
 Active committees for the upcoming year will be:

-- Fundraising Committee charged with all aspects of planning and executing at least one program-wide fundraising initiative to benefit the sport club program as a whole.
-Most active in the fall semester. - Community Service Committee charged with all aspects of planning and executing at least one community service activity for the Sport Club Advisory Board to participate in as a group.
-Most active in the fall semester. - Budget Committee charged with reviewing/hearing all allocation requests from club treasurers and assigning funds to clubs.
+- Community Service Committee charged with all aspects of planning and executing the Highway Cleanup community service activity once per semester for members of the Sport Club Advisory Board to participate in. - Budget Committee charged with reviewing/hearing all allocation requests from club treasurers and assigning funds to clubs.
 Also involved in reviewing/allocating funds from the Supplemental Allocation Fund, as needed.
-Most active in the spring semester. - Awards Committee charged with soliciting, reviewing, and selecting winners from nominations received for annual sport club awards.
+Most active in the spring semester. - Awards Committee charged with soliciting, reviewing, and selecting winners from nominations received for certain annual sport club awards.
 Also involved in the recommendations for prizes, and the distribution of awards at the end-of-year ceremony.
 Most active in the spring semester.